oracle/graalpython/docs/user/OsInterface.md

 ## Java backend

-The `java` backend uses the Truffle API abstraction and therefore supports custom Truffle providers related to system interfaces and sandboxing.
+The `java` backend uses the [Truffle abstraction layer](https://www.graalvm.org/graalvm-as-a-platform/language-implementation-framework/) and therefore supports custom Polyglot API providers related to system interfaces and sandboxing.
-Since the Truffle API abstraction is POSIX agnostic, it does not expose all the functionality necessary.
+Since this abstraction is POSIX agnostic, it does not expose all the necessary functionality.
 Some functionality is emulated, and some functionality is not supported at all.

 The java backend is the default when GraalVM Python is run via